diastasis recti: interventions and techniques

 The technique does not require extensive dissections and consequently no Drenage tubes are needed.

-The surgery is performed in general anesthesia,exactly the same as all other techniques.
+The surgery is performed under general anesthesia, exactly like all other techniques.

 Reconstruction can be combined with removal of any excess skin and liposculpture if needed.